John Luke (artist): About His Art

-Certainly by the late 1940s and early 1950s Luke had become obsessed with technique, and in pictures such as The Three Dancers, 1945, Northern Rhythm, 1946, The Dancer and the Bubble, 1947, and The Rehearsal, 1950, all of which are technically of the highest order, one begins to wonder about the paucity of content, for these are exercises in pure technique. the murals which he executed in the early Fifties in the City Hall and Rosemary Street Masonic Hall were to be virtually his last paintings and thereafter, apart from the uncompleted mural in the Millfield Technical College (building demolished 2002, remains of mural retained by demolition contractor) and the coats-of-arms carved for the Governors of Northern Ireland, he did little new work.
+By the late 1940s and early 1950s Luke had become obsessed with technique in pictures such as The Three Dancers, 1945, Northern Rhythm, 1946, The Dancer and the Bubble, 1947, and The Rehearsal, 1950.
+The murals which he executed in the early fifties in the City Hall and Rosemary Street Masonic Hall were to be his last paintings and thereafter, apart from the uncompleted mural in the Millfield Technical College (building demolished 2002) and the coats-of-arms carved for the Governors of Northern Ireland, he did little new work.

-Luke, as we have seen, was a quiet, somewhat withdrawn figure.
-His severely Spartan lifestyle seems to have sapped his energy completely by the mid 1950s and possibly, too, he suffered a crisis of confidence as the post-war world took shape and the inexorable advance of Modern painting overwhelmed the traditional values which he espoused.
-Nowadays, with Modernism itself everywhere in retreat, the values represented by John Luke have again become appealing and reassuring to us.
+Luke was a quiet, somewhat withdrawn figure.
+His Spartan lifestyle sapped his energy by the mid 1950s and suffered a crisis of confidence as the post-war world took shape and the inexorable advance of Modern painting overwhelmed the traditional values which he advocated for.